dentifrag/Discord-Bot-Wumpurson/README.md

 This uses a MongoDB databse to hold usernames, and the amount tips they have contributed to the tip jar

 # WARNING:
 Part of this bot is alerting people to swear words.
-The class 'Swearing' has a list of inappropiate words and slurs that shouldn't be said anywhere; for the purpose of preventing swears.
+The file 'swears.txt' has a list of inappropiate words and slurs that shouldn't be said anywhere; for the purpose of preventing swears.